jstrait/wavefile/README.markdown

 Note that if you're installing the gem into the default Ruby that comes pre-installed on MacOS (as opposed to a Ruby installed via [RVM](http://rvm.io/) or [rbenv](https://github.com/sstephenson/rbenv/)), you should used `sudo gem install wavefile`.
 Otherwise you might run into a file permission error.

+# Local Development

+First, install the required development/test dependencies:

+    bundle install

+Then, to run the tests:

+    bundle exec rake test

 # Contributing

 1. Fork my repo